Fronted by Andreas Schlüter’s equestrian statue of the Great Elector (1699), the baroque living quarters of Friedrich I and...

-The Schloss began as the summer residence of Sophie Charlotte, wife of King Friedrich I. Their baroque living quarters in the palace's oldest section, the Altes Schloss, are an extravaganza in stucco, brocade and overall opulence.
+The palace's oldest section, the Altes Schloss, is an extravaganza in stucco, brocade and overall opulence.
 Highlights include the Oak Gallery, a wood-panelled festival hall draped in family portraits; the lovely Oval Hall with views of the gardens; Friedrich I’s bedchamber, with the first-ever bathroom in a baroque palace; and the fabulous Porcelain Chamber, smothered top to bottom in Chinese and Japanese blue ware.
-Head upstairs to admire the paintings, vases, tapestries, weapons, porcelain and other items essential to a royal lifestyle in the old apartments of Friedrich Wilhelm IV.

-In fine weather, a spin around the sprawling Schlossgarten (palace park) with its shady walkways, flower beds and manicured lawns is a must.
+In fine weather, a spin around the sprawling palace park with its shady walkways, flower beds and manicured lawns is a must.
 In the northeast corner, you’ll stumble upon the pint-size palace called Belvedere, now an elegant setting for porcelain masterpieces by the royal manufacturer KPM.

-Across the carp pond awaits the sombre Mausoleum, where various royals, including Emperor Wilhelm I and his wife, are entombed in fancy marble sarcophagi.
+Across the carp pond awaits the 1810 neoclassical Mausoleum, where various royals, including Emperor Wilhelm I and his wife, are entombed in ornate marble sarcophagi.

 Each building charges separate admission, but it’s best to invest in the charlottenburg+ day pass for access to everything except the Neuer Flügel.
 The place gets busy, so come early on weekends and in summer.